taroooyan/bg-wiki/How-to-setup-build-environment-on-Mac-OS-X.md

 >>I'm pretty sure I selected in the drop down Duemilanove/nano(ATmega328) device.
 I left the baud rate at 57600 and hit upload.
 If I remember correctly when it was done, the Nano rebooted/restarted all by itself and was running the new code.
 (The startup screen displays the version number #.#.#.)

 Newbie notes on above: Download the xloader.zip ; unzip.
 The XLoader folder includes the avrdude files and also the DEVICES.TXT file which provides the hardware options for the XLoader menu.
-The FTDI driver is for communication between pc and nano best via the "6-pin length of angled male header on the FIO... which connects the FIO to a computer for programming". *(The FTDI Basic Breakout for Arduino FIO 3.3V is not to be confused with the audio cord which is used for data transfer to API on iPhone, iPad, or Mac; nor with the mini-USB cable which is for power.)*
+The FTDI driver is for communication between pc and nano best via the "6-pin length of angled male header on the FIO... which connects the FIO to a computer for programming".

 The Arduino Fio uses ATmega328, according to the [[Sparkfun page|https://www.sparkfun.com/products/10116]] and this [[Arduino list|http://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems]].